Microcontroller

 Program Memory

 Stores the executable instructions of the microcontroller program.
-Usually implemented as flash memory.
-Often read-only during program execution.
-May be read-protected for intellectual property protection.
+Implemented as flash memory.
+Read-only during normal program execution.

 Data Memory